andrewpaliga/kaurii/index.markdown

 ### Out team

-We are in the process of putting together a team of experts in soil science, atmospheric sciences, excavation and project management background.
+We are in the process of putting together a team of experts in soil science, atmospheric science, excavation and project management background.

 To be published.

 ### Alpha Project

-Once the right team is assembled, and further research is completed, we will commence a proof-of-concept project.
+Once the right team is assembled, and further research is completed, we will start a proof-of-concept project.
 Our target is to sequester 10,000 tons of equivalent carbon dioxide emissions at around $100 per ton.
 A small investment round will be completed at this time.

 ### Related research papers